 After doing some research to better understand why next-day jobs needed to be verified and the consequences of not doing it, it became clear that the problem could be tackled from two different angles: we could try to decrease the amount of problematic shipments by doing things on the shippers' side (e.g. stricter form validation) or we could help our Fleet team focus on problematic shipments only.

 No matter what we did on the shippers' side, we were going to keep receiving problematic shipments, so we decided to tackle the problem from the other end.
 I went to the product engineers in my squad to discuss the possibility of automatically identifying any of the problems that our Fleet team searched for every single day.
 I learned that we could automatically identify problems such as suspicious addresses, weird cargo characteristics, or even scan the special requirements field searching for specific words that we knew could mean trouble.
-This is when I saw an opportunity to tackle the unrealistic pickup/dropoff times problem, which was in our problems backlog.
+This is when I saw an opportunity to tackle the tricky times problem, which was in our problems backlog.

 After aligning all the stakeholders, I started designing an alert system that would allow our Fleet team to stop reviewing all next-day shipments, and start focusing on potentially problematic shipments only.